Elmer Ellis: University of Missouri

 Ellis was offered a position as an assistant professor of history by the University of Missouri in 1929.
 He accepted this position in 1930, and in June 1930, he and Ruth moved to Columbia, Missouri.
 Ellis worked in this position until 1932 when he was promoted to an associate professor to which he held until 1945.
 In 1945 he was named the dean of the College of Liberal Arts and Sciences.
 Ellis took a sabbatical in 1951, and with a teaching grant through the Fulbright Program, he and Ruth moved to the Netherlands where Ellis taught for a year in the American Institute at the University of Amsterdam.
 In 1955, Ellis was appointed as the temporary president of the University of Missouri, and after seven months, he formally accepted the position.
-Prior to this promotion he served on the Department of the Army Historical Advisory Committee from 1954-1956.
+Prior to this promotion he served on the Department of the Army Historical Advisory Committee from 1954 to 1956.
 Shortly after he became the university president, he began work as the co-chairman on the Missouri Committee on Education Beyond High School.
 The committee suggested that the state government should establish a permanent statewide commission on higher education and a program to provide state aid to junior colleges.

 Ellis was instrumental in the creation of the University of Missouri System, which was established in 1963.
-Prior to its creation, Ellis lobbied Missouri Governor John M. Dalton, working closely with the Missouri School of Mines, the University of Kansas City, and the city of St. Louis, Missouri to establish the four-campus system.
+Prior to its creation, Ellis lobbied Missouri Governor John M. Dalton, working closely with the Missouri School of Mines, the University of Kansas City, and the city of St. Louis, Missouri, to establish the four-campus system.
 Ellis served as the first president of the UM System, serving from 1963 until his retirement in 1966.